LucasJanin/Home/Projects/StandingDeskAutomation/README.md

     lambda: 'return id(desk_speed).state > 0;'
 ```

-The template for determi is the desk is in sitting or standing position:
+The template for determine if the desk is in sitting or standing position:

 ```yml
 # desk_position